lolo1208/unity3d-lolo/Templates/XCode.md

 ---

 ### libiconv.2.dylib is in RED
-xCode 7 uses tdb libraries instead of dylib libraries.
+XCode 7 uses tdb libraries instead of dylib libraries.
 So you should remove the `libiconv.2.dylib` dependency and add `libiconv.2.tdb`.

 ---